 - When they find the person, they must ask them three interesting follow-up questions about it.

-- Do the optional variation of having students tell other people what they learned in order to practice using reported speech.
+- Do the optional variation of having students tell other people what they learned about their classmate in order to practice using reported speech.

 Like this Reported Speech ESL Speaking Activity?